da380/Dimensions/README.md

 A simple C++ template library for non-dimensionalisation.

 A templated class, ```Dimensions```, is defined that can be incorporated into a user-defined class by CRTP.
-Within the user-defined class methods to return a length-scale, density scale, time-scale, and temperature-scale must be defined.
+Within the user-defined class methods to return a length-scale, density scale, time-scale, and temperature-scale are be defined.
 Via class inheritance, scales for various derived quantities are then made available.
 A simple example is as follows:

 ```c++
 #include <iostream>